Radioactive-Gaming/sm-menu-based-rules/README.md

 A fork of [XARIUS'S plugin](https://forums.alliedmods.net/showthread.php?t=72788).

 This plugin will automatically display a list of rules in a menu panel to all connecting clients.

+Features:
-It also has a command line option for admins to display the rules to an individual user (or group, @all etc..).
-Clients then have the choice of either agreeing, or disagreeing to the rules and conditions presented to them.
+* a command line option for admins to display the rules to an individual user (or group, @all etc..).
+* Clients then have the choice of either agreeing, or disagreeing to the rules and conditions presented to them.
 If they agree, they recieve a nice message.
 If they disagree, they get kicked (also with a nice message).
-This plugin now also supports playing a welcome sound to all connecting clients.
+* Plays a welcome sound to all connecting clients.
 The sound will not play on map change.
-If the menu dissolves or gets cancelled, the user WILL get kicked after menutime expires!
+* If the menu dissolves or gets cancelled, the user WILL get kicked after menutime expires!
 This prevents people from cancelling the menu with another menu, or ignoring it all together.

-The rules are defined in showrulesdata.phrases.txt.
+* The rules are defined in showrulesdata.phrases.txt.
 This gives you the ability to have multi-lingual rules.
 There are 10 rule lines available.
 If you don't need 10, simply leave the unused ones blank.
 Do not rewmove the unused lines, it will cause errors.

 The menu panel has a maximum of 511 characters.